ERC-7562 - Account Abstraction Validation Scope Rules

 Title Value Comment

-MIN_STAKE_VALUE Adjustable per chain value Equivalent to ~$1000 in native tokens
+MIN_STAKE_VALUE Adjustable per chain value Equivalent to ~$1000 in native tokens, which provides a sufficient capital requirement to prevent most sybil attacks

 THROTTLED_ENTITY_MEMPOOL_COUNT 4 Number of UserOperations with a throttled entity that can stay in the mempool